 9 black t-shirts;

-- American Apparel.
+.
 I tried shirts from American Apparel, Uniqlo, H&M, Paragon, street vendors in Queens, and more.
-These fit the best, felt the best, and had the added benefit of being made by fair labor.
+These fit the best, felt the best, look the best, and have the added benefit of being made of the most amazing wool blend that never smells, dries fast, and regulates temp like a champ.
+Expensive as hell and worth every single penny.

 9 black boxers;

-- Uniqlo.
+.
 I sampled Calvin Klein, 2(x)ist, the Gap, Banana Republic, H&M, and a few others.
-Uniqlo’s are the most comfortable, durable, and breathable.
-Plus they’re the cheapest by a wide margin.
+Theseare the most comfortable, durable, breathable, odor resistant, and they dry in a couple hours if you dry them in a sink at a hotel.

 9 pairs of black socks;

-- Uniqlo.
-Interestingly enough, these socks have held up better than the high-end boutique socks I’ve ended up buying at airport shops.
+, again.
+Interestingly enough, these socks have held up better than the high-end boutique socks I’ve ended up buying at airport shops, and as they’re wool don’t smell.

 3 pairs of shoes: